Endomorphisms of Equivariant Algebraic $K$-theory: K -theory of Grassmannians

 which is in the desired form.
 When $m>n$ then

 which is of the desired form. \end{proof} To prove Theorem~\ref{thm:main} we need to calculate the $K$-groups of the Grassmannian schemes.
-We have from \cite[Thm~3.1]{T87} the $G$-equivariant projective bundle theorem. \begin{theorem}[Projective bundle theorem] Let $(X,\sigma)$ be a $G$-equivariant $S$-scheme and let $(\mc{E},\tau)$ be a $G$-equivariant vector bundle over $(X,\sigma)$ of constant rank $n$.
+We have from \cite[Theorem~3.1]{T87} the $G$-equivariant projective bundle theorem. \begin{theorem}[Projective bundle theorem] Let $X$ be a $G$-equivariant $S$-scheme and let $\mc{E}$ be a $G$-vector bundle over $X$ of constant rank $n$.
+There is a canonical $G$-action on $\mathbb{P}(\mc{E})$ induced by the action on $E$.
 The functor

-given by $(E_1,E_2,\dots,E_n)\mapsto \oplus^n_{i=1}f^*E_i\otimes\mc{O}(-i)$ induces a homotopy equivalence $K(G, X,\sigma)^n\iso K(G, \mathbb{P}(\mc{E}),p(\tau))$. \end{theorem} We can go further and describe $K_*(G,\mathbb{P}(\mc{E}),p(\tau))$ as a $K_*(G,X,\sigma)$-algebra along the same lines as the non-equivariant case. \begin{corollary} Let $(X,\sigma)$ and $(\mc{E},\tau)$ be as above.
-The homotopy equivalence $K(G,X,\sigma)^n\iso K(G,\mathbb{P}(\mc{E}),p(\tau))$ given in Theorem \ref{thm:pbt} induces an isomorphism
+given by $(E_1,E_2,\dots,E_n)\mapsto \oplus^n_{i=1}f^*E_i\otimes\mc{O}(-i)$ induces a homotopy equivalence $K(G, X)^n\iso K(G, \mathbb{P}(\mc{E}))$. \end{theorem} We can go further and describe $K_*(G,\mathbb{P}(\mc{E}))$ as a $K_*(G, X)$-algebra along the same lines as the non-equivariant case. \begin{corollary} Let $X$ and $\mc{E}$ be as above.
+The homotopy equivalence $K(G,X)^n\iso K(G,\mathbb{P}(\mc{E}))$ given in Theorem $\ref{thm:pbt}$ induces an isomorphism

-of $K_*(G,X,\sigma)$-algebras. \end{corollary} \begin{proof} First by Theorem \ref{thm:pbt} we have a commutative diagram of $K_0(G, X,\sigma)$-modules
+of $K_*(G,X)$-algebras. \end{corollary} \begin{proof} First, by Theorem \ref{thm:pbt} we have a commutative diagram of $K_0(G, X)$-modules

 where the vertical maps are isomorphisms and the bottom map is a ring homomorphism.
-Using the extension-restriction adjunction with respect to the ring homomorphism $K_0(G, X,\sigma)\to K_*(G, X,\sigma)$ we get the following commutative diagram
+Using the extension-restriction adjunction with respect to the ring homomorphism $K_0(G, X)\to K_*(G, X)$ we get the following commutative diagram